petrzivny/symfony-react-skeleton/README.md

 6. Security:
    - [x] Secrets are not stored in file system, thus prevent directory traversal attack (_best-practice_ 👍).
    - [x] Secrets are not stored as environment variables, thus prevent any debug or log attacks or misconfigurations (_best-practice_ 👍).
+   - [x] HTTPS nginx certificate.
+   - [x] HTTP -> HTTPS 301 redirect (only for prod environments, not for eg dev.skeleton.cz).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>